rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Dynu-Readme.md

 ## Using the Plugin

-You will need the account's Client ID and Secret to be set as `DyunuClientID` and `DynuSecret`.
+You will need the account's Client ID and Secret to be set as `DynuClientID` and `DynuSecret`.

 ```powershell
 $DynuParams = @{DynuClientID='xxxxxxxx'; DynuSecret='xxxxxxxx'}